infantansker/rnd/NETLIFY_DEPLOYMENT_CHECKLIST.md

 #### 1. "auth/internal-error" when sending OTP
 **Solution**:
 - Verify CSP headers in `netlify.toml` include frame-src directive
-- Check that reCAPTCHA size is set to 'invisible' in `Login.jsx`
+- Check that reCAPTCHA size is set to 'invisible' in `SignIn.jsx`
 - Ensure your domain is added to Firebase authorized domains

 #### 2. Visible "I'm not a robot" badge appears